Ritik0109/Automate-GDPR-User-Data-Erasure-Requests/README.md

 # Automate GDPR User Data Erasure Requests

+### About
+ConnectSphere is a fast-growing professional networking platform serving millions of users across Europe.
+With strict GDPR obligations, especially the “Right to be Forgotten,” the company must ensure complete and accurate deletion of user data across multiple systems.

+### Challenge
+User data is scattered across numerous microservices—profiles, articles, comments, messages, and support systems.
+Manually deleting this data is risky, slow, and non-scalable.
+Missing even a single record could result in major fines and loss of user trust.
+ConnectSphere needed an automated, reliable, and auditable erasure pipeline.

+### Solution
+As a Senior Data Engineer, I built an automated GDPR deletion engine using ADLS Gen2 and Azure Databricks on a lakehouse architecture.
+Daily data extracts are ingested as incremental loads and processed into Delta tables.
+The pipeline identifies and deletes all user-associated data while generating an immutable audit trail to prove compliance.

  ADLS             |  Blob files :-------------------------:|:-------------------------:
 <img width="480" height="270" alt="image" src="https://github.com/user-attachments/assets/3f82ec7a-f83e-4371-bfb5-9796a83b53ab" />  |  <img width="480" height="270" alt="image" src="https://github.com/user-attachments/assets/2c10f08f-dbbb-40c0-a899-6ef7b31b64f5" />